-The San Francisco Theological Seminary (SFTS) is a multi-faith seminary, founded and based in the Reformed tradition with historic ties to the Presbyterian Church.
+The San Francisco Theological Seminary (SFTS) is a Presbyterian seminary, founded and based in the Reformed tradition.
 The SFTS campus is located in San Anselmo, Marin County, in Northern California, just north of San Francisco.
 About 225 students (including auditing and part-time students) are currently enrolled in its programs, which include Master of Divinity, Master of Arts in Theological Studies, and Doctor of Ministry degrees.
 SFTS includes the Shaw Institute for Spiritual Care and Interreligious Chaplaincy and the Applied Wisdom Institute of the Center for Innovation in Ministry.

 SFTS is a founding member of the Graduate Theological Union (GTU), which brings together scholars of the world’s religions and wisdom traditions from more than 20 schools, centers, and affiliates and offers a Ph.D. with member campuses in the consortium.
 Because SFTS is a member of the GTU, its students and faculty have access to a range of interdisciplinary and multi-faith resources, including classes at UC Berkeley and the library at the GTU, which is part of UC Berkeley’s Bancroft Library.

 Why SFTS?
 What is the rationale for the proposed partnership?

 A partnership between U of R and SFTS will enhance the academic mission and student experience at both institutions, expanding academic programming and creating pathways for students.
 The proposed association aligns with U of R’s strategic plan, North Star 2020.

 The partnership will build on the two institutions’ many shared values and interests, including commitment to teaching, scholarship, and community.